Personality Archetypes – models of people, behaviors or personalities

 By Carl Golden

-The term “archetype” has its origins in ancient Greek.
-The root words are archein, which means “original or old”; and typos, which means “pattern, model or type”.
-The combined meaning is an “original pattern” of which all other similar persons, objects, or concepts are derived, copied, modeled, or emulated.
+The term “archetype” has a Greek origin and is a combination of the word archein, which means “original or old”; and typos, which means “pattern, model or type”.
+Together it means “original pattern” of which all other similar persons, objects, or concepts are derived.

 The Ego Types